Lexicographic, lexicographical order, index, ranking, sets: permutations, exponential sets, combinations.

 The first algorithm applied to the numerical sets known as combinations.
 The lexicographic order algorithm was developed by B. P. Buckles and M. Lybanon to determine the combination for a given rank (index or lexicographic order).
 The algorithm is included in the Association for Computing Machinery (ACM algorithm #515, published in 1977).
 In 2001 I discovered the opposite algorithm: Calculate the lexicographical order when the combination is given.

-Then, I applied both types of algorithms to all four types of sets: Exponents, permutations, arrangements, and combinations.
+Then, I applied both types of algorithms to all four types of sets: exponents, permutations, arrangements, and combinations.
 I developed the combinations sets to further dimensions, by creating lexicographic algorithms for two-in-one phenomena (such as Powerball lotto).
-To this date and my best knowledge, I am the only author of algorithms for lexicographic ordering for all four numeric sets.
+To this date and my best knowledge, I am the only author of algorithms for lexicographic ordering for all four numeric sets, plus Powerball, Mega Millions, and Euromillions.

 Publishing and analyzing the algorithms are tasks beyond the scope of this book.
 Again, my website is open for business, including in this field.
 A simple search would lead to many resources at SALIU.COM, including the one-of-a-kind software (nowhere else to be found).